TomDemeranville/i2-workshop-2016/README.md

 # 4. Explore the public API (30 min)
 _ACTIVITY_

 TODO: Use swagger to explore the API - read the record for your recently created test account.
 Use the live version to search the live registry for a DOI prefix.
+Demo orcid swagger js client?

 [//]: # (---------OAUTH BASICS---------)
 <a name="4-oauth-basics"></a>